The first British shot of the First World War was fired by Corporal Drummer Thomas of the 4 Dragoon Guards on August 21

 At around age 39, they’d then return to the Territorial force, the Landsturm, and serve several more years with the young boys who were just starting out.
 At each level of reserve service, two annual training exercises were the norm.
 This, however, was not always what happened in practice.
 The reality was that only about one third of the soldiers who reported for service were needed each year – the rest were moved into the Ersatz (substitute) Reserve.
 This body would provide one million reinforcements in the war’s first three months.

 ‘The Schlieffen Plan’ allotted only 10 divisions of these troops to hold off the first Russian attacks in the east and only about 40 days to replicate the rapid success of the Franco-Prussian War in the west.
 The main driver of victory would be plugging the other 62 divisions* into seven armies.
-Two of these would stand firm on the Franco-German border, two more would be placed further north while the remaining three armies – the 750,000 men the BEF were about to encounter – would plunge through Belgium, bypass the enemy and encircle Paris.
+Two of these would stand firm on the Franco-German border, two more would be placed further north while the remaining three armies – the 750,000** men the BEF had almost run right into – would plunge through Belgium, bypass the enemy and encircle Paris.

 (*As a point of comparison with the four infantry and one cavalry division Britain would go to war with, and the 83 she’d eventually form over the course of the whole war, the title of a book put together from US intelligence reports at the end of the war illustrates just how large the German Army became: ‘Histories of 251 Divisions of the German Army which Participated in the War (1914-1918)’).

 Lomas describes Mons as having been at “the centre of the Belgian coal mining area” which consisted of “a string of dreary villages, interspersed with slag heaps, factories and coal tips” that “ran along the 16 mile length of the canal”.
 Although they’d form defensive positions behind the canal, it was hardly an obstacle for the Germans, being only 20 metres wide, two deep, and criss-crossed by 18 bridges: